Kaosarat10/Kaosarat10/README.md

 ---

-If you’re looking for a data analyst who **uncovers what truly matters** and presents insights in a way that **resonates**, let’s connect! 🚀
+If you're looking for someone who delivers clarity, structure, and measurable results, let's connect.

 <!--